 Robin Deacon is a British artist, writer, filmmaker, and educator.
 His work explores questions of memory, absence and fiction in performance, through a constant reconfiguration of his role as an artist - as a journalist and biographer, operator and technician, imposter and stooge.
 His recent research projects have explored histories of video documentation and outmoded media formats, as well as the practice and ethics of performance reenactment.
 He is Associate Professor and Chair of Performance at the School of the Art Institute of Chicago.

-- ELISABETTA DI MAMBRO (Venice)
+- ELISABETTA DI MAMBRO (Rome)

 Elisabetta di Mambro is one of the most respected artistic directors and experienced producers worldwide with 25 years diversified experience in commissioning, creating, producing theatre, opera, musical exhibitions, industrials and special events.
 She has curated and produced works internationally with established artists like Robert Wilson, Peter Greenaway, Shirin Neshat, Mikhail Baryshnikov, Jan Fabre, Marina Abramovic and many others, as well as young and emerging artists.
 During the years she developed relationships with leading international artists, demonstrating a rare sensitivity to organize projects that put in relation theatre, performing arts and visual arts.

 - JILL MCDERMID & ERIK HOKANSON (New York)